evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 One type of sound system is available for the KGM Torres EVX.
 With the , you get NULL speakers with a max system output of  watts.

+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+Furthermore, the KGM Torres EVX supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+The model has 4 USB-C connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.